strongestweapon/hojunsong/works/works.md

 ## LED That Blinks Once Every 100 Years
 2010, 2015
-A small 5mm LED blink every 100 years.
+A cheap small 5mm LED blink every 100 years.
 The idea began in 2010 and almost realized as a public art project in 2015.
 A 2 meter high spherical structure would be machined to contain inert gas filled LED module vacuum chamber.
-Nuclear batteries were used and passive heating system design was adopted via thorough thermal simulations.
+Nuclear batteries were used as main power for 100 year operation and passive heating system was designed from thermal simulations.
 The project was rejected by juries of the local public art committee as Hojun Song turned down their proposal to blink the LED every year.

 ## dssb
 2014